dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 # Set up Per-App VPN in Microsoft Intune for iOS devices

-You can specify which managed apps can use your VPN on Intune managed iOS devices.
+You can specify which managed apps can use your Virtual Private Network (VPN) on Intune managed iOS devices.
 When you specify a Per-APP VPN in Intune, an end user automatically connects through your VPN when accessing corporate documents.

 ## Prerequisites for the Per-App VPN